kladd/keybase/README.md

-# keybase - A Keybase.io API Interface in Go
+# keybase - A Go library for accessing the Keybase API

 Work in progress